azref12/mkdocs-ubeatz/ubeatz/docs/getplus/memberunlink.md

 }
 ````
 ## Error Condition
-if send link 2 times.
+If send link 2 times.
 ````
 {
     "ErrorCode": -1,
     "ErrorDescription": "Account is already Linked"
 }
 ````
-if input invalid id.
+If input invalid id.
 ````
 {
     "ErrorCode": -14,
     "ErrorDescription": "You are not authorize"
 }
 ````
-if input invalid partner id / id.
+If input invalid partner id / id.
 ````
 {
     "ErrorCode": -4,